|Nutrition Facts (per serving)|

 If it isn't warm enough to grill, consider the broiler.
 Broil the marinated tuna steaks about 4 inches from the heat source for 6 to 8 minutes, turning halfway through to brown both sides.

-- Spray a clean grill or grilling container with non-stick cooking spray or brush it with vegetable oil.
+Spray a clean grill or grilling pan with nonstick cooking spray or brush it with vegetable oil.

 Grill the tuna over hot coals for about 5 to 7 minutes, or until nicely charred on the outside and still a bit pink in the middle.